kptdev/kpt/site/faq/README.md

 As explained in [Declarative application management in Kubernetes], using resource configuration provides a number of desirable properties:

-1. it clearly **represents the intended state** of the infrastructure -- no for loops, http calls, etc to interpret
+1. it clearly **represents the intended state** of the infrastructure

 2. it **aligns with how tools developed by the Kubernetes project are written** -- `kubectl`, `kustomize`, etc